-HPV vaccine Turkey is available in three types on the market.
+HPV vaccine Turkey is available in three types.
 The most important factor in almost all cervical cancers is persistent infection with high-risk HPV.
 While HPV types 16 and 18 cause 70% of cervical cancers worldwide; Types 31, 33, 45, 52 and 58 additionally account for in 20% of cervical cancers.
 In addition, HPV 16 and 18 are causative factors in 90% of anal cancers.
 HPV also plays an important role in oropharyngeal, vulvar and vaginal cancers.
 HPV 6 and HPV 11 are isolated in 90% of the genital warts, which are the most frequently observed lesions related to HPV and affect patients not only physically but also psychologically and socially.

 In order to reduce the burden of disease associated with HPV, three types of HPV vaccines have been developed and made available to date.
 Current HPV vaccines are prophylactic and are produced with recombinant technology.
 Developments on therapeutic HPV vaccines are ongoing and are at an experimental stage.

 Today, when preparing prophylactic HPV vaccines, the virus’s L1 gene is inserted into a host (yeast or baculovirus), thereby producing an excessive amount of L1 protein.
 These L1 proteins become virus-like particles (VLP).
 VLPs are similar to HPV in shape and size, but since they do not contain viral DNA, they are not infectious or oncogenic.

 There are three types of HPV vaccines available on the market:

 Bivalent vaccine (CervarixTM) [Contains VLP for HPV type 16 (20 μg) and 18 (20 μg)];